Translate:

 3D Rendering

+A refashioned "Hus af lys" or house of light in Danish is a contemporary residence located on the beautiful North Shore of St. Croix.
+This modernist design is derived from q parti of a circular plinth topped with a square volume as the catalyst for this distinct residence.
+This volume is divided into program zones: 1.
+Arrival gallery; 2.
+Open plan block with living/kitchen & principal suite; 3.
+Circulation bar; and 4.
+Bedroom suite block.
 The geometries superimposed on the trapezoidal site maximize the views toward the Caribbean Sea and Hams Bluff towards the Northwest.
 These volumes are placed on a circular plinth which allows the residence to pivot specifically to capture stunning views while ensuring varying levels of privacy from adjacent subdivision roads.
 A large oversized gallery is created as a typical grand entrance to the residence situated perpendicular to the entry roadway and on the oblique.
 This residence is designed to allow integrated interior/exterior living which is a trademark of Caribbean living.
 Large openings and vertical spaces define brightly illuminated interiors while framing lush land and water views.
-The main living space leads to a circular terrace with an outdoor dining space that leads to a lap pool and jacuzzi set perpendicular to the Caribbean Sea.
-All bedrooms have beautiful sea views and vary in position ensuring each is unique in feel and atmosphere.
+The main living space is compressed by the principal suite and opens out to a circular terrace with an outdoor dining space that leads to a lap pool with a jacuzzi placed parallel to the Caribbean Sea.
+All bedrooms have beautiful sea views and vary in position ensuring each is unique in feel and volume.

-Site: .625 acres Main Residence - 3 Bedroom 3.5 Baths: 2,600 s.f., Carport: 480 s.f., Cistern: 26,000 gallons
+Site: .625 acres Main Residence - 3 Bedroom 3.5 Baths: 2,400 s.f., Carport: 480 s.f., Cistern: 24,000 gallons

 Services: